 |Very Good (740-799)||$910||$1,459|

-If you've got an at-fault accident, speeding ticket, reckless driving violation, or DUI in your recent history, USAA could be a better choice than Farmers.
-Each auto insurance company enacts rate penalties differently, so it's worth comparing quotes to figure out which insurance company suits you.
+If you're carrying an at-fault accident, speeding violation, reckless driving violation or DUI on your driving record, USAA is likely to be a better choice than Farmers.
+Every car insurance company will handle driving offenses differently, so don't be afraid to shop around and get quotes to find out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$1,304||$2,334|